ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 5. Update the BPI Subject Account recovery key and ensure that the key is successfully changed and can only be derived by the BPI Subject owning the account.
 6. Add or remove BPI Accounts from the BPI Subject Account's list of related accounts and confirm that the changes are reflected accurately.
 7. Attempt  to create a BPI Subject Account with one or more of the required data properties missing.
-8. Verify that a BPI Subject Acount is not created and an appropriate error message is displayed.
+8. Verify that a BPI Subject Account is not created and an appropriate error message is displayed.

 Passing Criteria: